SaurabBUTS/ISDM-Group-1-Tut-07/empathyMap_PainGain.md

 #### Assumptions
-No distinct assumptions are made while creating this document.
+No distinct or specific assumptions are made while creating this document.
 Yet all of the elements are created based on an intuitive customer perspective.